redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 <img alt="Screen Shot 2020-02-03 at 3 23 48 PM" src="https://user-images.githubusercontent.com/300/73703883-556ddc00-46a6-11ea-8777-ee27d2202e0e.png">

 Click that and then on the detail page that comes up, click the **Install Heroku Postgres** button that's at the top right.
-On the next screen tell it you want to connect it to the app you just created, then click **Provision add-on**:
+On the next screen tell it you want to connect it to the app you just created, then click **Submit Order Form**:

 <img alt="Screen Shot 2020-02-03 at 3 24 15 PM" src="https://user-images.githubusercontent.com/300/73703930-64548e80-46a6-11ea-9f1b-e06a183834f4.png">